allthingslinux/tux/docs/content/user/features/index.md

 # Features

+!!! wip "Work in progress"
+    This section is a work in progress.
+Please help us by contributing to the documentation.

 Tux offers a wide range of features to enhance your Discord server.
 This section covers all the features available in Tux.

-## Navigation

 - [Bookmarks](bookmarks.md)
 - [GIF Limiter](gif-limiter.md)